Mike Love: Background

 Michael Edward Love, the first of six children, was born in the Baldwin Hills neighborhood of Los Angeles on March 15, 1941.
-Love's mother, Emily "Glee" Wilson (1919–1979), was the sister of Murry Wilson, a resident of Los Angeles since the early 1920s.
+Love's mother, Emily "Glee" Wilson (1919–1979), was the sister of Murry Wilson, a resident of Los Angeles since the early 1920s, and part-time songwriter.
 Glee married Edward Milton Love (1918–2013), the son of the founder of the Love Sheet Metal Company, in 1938.
 After Love's birth, the family moved to the View Park-Windsor Hills neighborhood.
-He attended Dorsey High School and graduated in 1959.
-Unsure of a career direction, Love pumped gas and briefly joined his father's company, whose fortunes dramatically declined in the late 1950s.
+As a child, Love wrote his first song, "The Old Soldier", which Murry Wilson described as a "song in hymn form" in a 1971 interview.
+Murry reworked the song as "By His Side (When Jesus Calls His Soldiers)" with new lyrics, and Love's cousin Brian Wilson performed both songs at a concert held in Love's house.
+"By His Side" was copyrighted in September 1951.
+Love attended Dorsey High School and graduated in 1959.
+He attended two semesters at Los Angeles City College, where he ran track and played basketball.
+Unsure of a career direction, Love joined his father's company, Love Sheet Metal, whose fortunes had begun to dramatically decline in the late 1950s.
+Later, Love also worked as a gas station attendant to help support himself and his first wife.
 Both Milt and Glee Love were active in sports, and Love's younger brother Stan Love later played in the National Basketball Association.
 Glee had a distinct interest in painting and the arts.
 Like her brother, Murry, however, she was also strong-willed and, according to her husband, a dominant personality.
 The family was close-knit and regularly socialized with Murry and his family.
-Murry was a part-time songwriter.

-Love often sang at family get-togethers at his cousins, the Wilsons', home in nearby Hawthorne, especially at Christmas.
-It was here, under the vocal harmony guidance of Brian Wilson, that the Beach Boys sound was established, predominantly influenced by Brian's devotion to the Four Freshmen's arrangements.
+Love often sang at family get-togethers at his cousins, the Wilsons' home in nearby Hawthorne, especially at Christmas.
+During this time, the Beach Boys sound was established, predominantly influenced by Brian's devotion to the Four Freshmen's arrangements.
 Musical accompaniment during this formative phase was solely Brian's self-taught piano, but this was quickly expanded by the guitar contributions of Brian's college friend Al Jardine (whose fundamental interest was folk music) and Carl Wilson (whose idol was Chuck Berry).
 With the failure of Love Sheet Metal, the family was forced to move to a modest two-bedroom house in Inglewood, closer to the Wilsons.